 Work Health & Safety

-Growers should urgently consider their WH&S arrangements and policies given the potential for community transmission of COVID-19 in SA.
+Growers should proactively consider their WH&S arrangements and policies given the potential for the transmission of COVID-19 in SA.

 Persons conducting a business or undertaking (PCBUs) must ensure, so far as is reasonably practicable, the health and safety of their workers and others at the workplace.
 This includes providing and maintaining a work environment that is without risks to health and safety.